 News & Views

-The UK Hospitality sector is experiencing an acute skills shortage, largely due to the combined impacts of Brexit and the Coronavirus pandemic.
-In this article we consider how hospitality businesses can sponsor non-UK workers to fill their vacant roles
+In 2023, the UK Hospitality sector is continuing to experience an acute skills shortage.
+2022 saw over 5,500 Skilled worker visa applications for hospitality jobs.
+In this article we consider how hospitality businesses can sponsor non-UK workers to fill their vacant roles.

 Care Worker roles to be added to the Shortage Occupation List and eligible for Skilled Worker visas from 15 February 2022